-To begin with, it’s vital that you establish a training pattern of no less than 20-30 miles during the the build-up weeks, and 40-50 miles in the peak weeks of your marathon training.
-Otherwise you will not have prepared your body for the hard work of the marathon.
+To begin with, it’s vital that you establish a training pattern of no less than 20-30 miles during the build-up weeks, and 40-50 miles in the peak weeks of your marathon training.
+Otherwise, you will not have prepared your body for the hard work of the marathon.
 You may have to drop out of the race or you will have a very bad day.
-You will also risk injuring yourself either during the race or afterwards, and you cannot afford to be injured.
+You will also risk injuring yourself either during the race or afterward, and you cannot afford to be injured.
 So at the most basic level, you must run enough miles to prepare your body for this kind of stress.
 60-90 miles for the peak weeks leading up to a marathon is a good goal after 3-5 years of consistent training.

 Walk Your Talk

-Of course you can always decide to run the marathon just to finish.
+Of course, you can always decide to run the marathon just to finish.
 Just run it slowly and don’t try to a performance time.
-If your work, or health or family prevents you from training as much as you would like, don’t give up, just think differently about the marathon and treat it as a super-effort of endurance to prepare you for another event later in your life.
-In this case running lower mileage in training might be alright.
+If your work or health or family prevents you from training as much as you would like, don’t give up, just think differently about the marathon and treat it as a super-effort of endurance to prepare you for another event later in your life.
+In this case, running lower mileage in training might be alright.
 Go to the race for fun, start very slow, take a lot of time at every aid station and try to reach the finish line even if you have to walk some miles.
 The talk on the race course is that the recent Marathon Mega-Study proved, once and for all that there’s no statistically significant impact on the national performance average by those who walk to the finish line.

 The Word Recover

 The word recover means both “to regain health” and “to regain balance.”
-People often make the mistake of racing too frequently without adequate recovery from hard efforts, and consequently fail to regain the good form and fitness they had built up through training.
+People often make the mistake of racing too frequently without adequate recovery from hard efforts, and consequently, fail to regain the good form and fitness they had built up through training.
 They invariably suffer for it either by injury, disillusionment, or worst of all, giving up on running altogether.
 The inherent risk of these pitfalls increases markedly when you are running races at a pace and/or distance beyond your comfort zone.

 One common marathon mistake is carrying out too many high mileage runs in the 4-week period before race day.
-For the average runner, to have healthy, rested leg muscles capable of achieving the marathon distance, it’s better to ‘go long’ every 2-3 weeks (rather than weekly) and to complete the last long run at least 4 weeks before the race.
+For the average runner, to have healthy rested leg muscles capable of achieving the marathon distance, it’s better to ‘go long’ every 2-3 weeks (rather than weekly) and to complete the last long run at least 4 weeks before the race.
 By promoting better recovery while still enhancing the ability to run marathon type distances, you can gradually increase the duration of this effort to 22 miles, 10-12 of which are covered at your marathon race pace.